FerriteGiant/personal-site/content/projects/electronic-load.md

 * Banana jacks
 * Toggle switch
 * Panel Voltmeter
+* Copper clad board
+* Feric Chloride
+* Label backing paper
+* Laser Printer

 #### The Circuit

-The circuit shown below is designed to connect directly to a 9V battery, but after I built it I added in a voltage boost converter in series with the battery to let me jump the voltage up to 12V.
+The circuit shown below is designed to connect directly to a 9V battery, but after I built it I added in a voltage boost converter in series with the battery to let me jump the voltage up to 12.5V.
 The voltage divider formed by R1 and R2 drop 9V down to 5V and the sense resistor of 1 Ohm gives a direct conversion to current.
 These can be changed such that the max output voltage from the first opamp is dropped down to a voltage equal in number to the max current you want the load to ever "ask for."

-A convenient aspect of using a 1 Ohm sense resistor is that I can use a simple panel voltmeter to measure the current to an accuracy decent enough for many applications.
-Avoid the 2 wire meters which measure and power themselves from the same rail.
-You might notice there are no dedicated connections for the meter on the circuit; I realized this too late in the process and so I just tacked the wires down at the appropriate points on the board.
+A convenient result of using a 1 Ohm sense resistor is that I can use a simple panel voltmeter to measure the current to an accuracy decent enough for most of my applications.
+(Avoid the 2 wire meters which measure and power themselves from the same rail.)
+You might notice there are no dedicated connections for the meter on the circuit.
+I realized this too late in the process and so I just tacked the wires down at the appropriate points on the board.

 <img src="/projects/electronic-load/ElectronicLoadSchematic.svg" alt="Schematic" class="img-responsive"/>

 ##### PCB Design

 The image below shows a PCB design for this circuit created in KiCad.
 The main current loop is shown by the yellow highlighter.
-Parts can be directly soldered to the board but items such as the sense resistor, MOSFET, pot, and the terminals for connecting power supplies under test I connected via jumper wires.
+Parts can be directly soldered to the board but items such as the sense resistor, MOSFET, pot, and the terminals for connecting power supplies under test I connected via jumper wires so they could be mounted elsewhere.
 The low power traces and other tolerances are wider than one would usually make them since I wanted to experiment with etching my own board.

 **The two thick traces on the right side should be covered in solder to increase their current carrying capacity.**